existencelabs/keystamp-whitepaper/README.md

 - The delivery of data by the producers or sellers of investment products to financial advisors.
 - The assessment of the risk profile of the investment products by financial advisors at time at which advice is given to investing clients.

+We want to achieve the following goals:

+- Issue license, permits, certifications or delegate authority in a hierarchy
+- Provide proof that the KYC process was performed by financial advisors (e.g. risk assessment of clients)
+- Provide proof of the risk assessment of a security, and the context of its recommendation to the client
+- Provide proof that investors understand their risk assessment and the security they are purchasing
+- Verify the integrity of data, detecting any tampering or forginc of signatures
+- Associate data to individuals to provide "Proof-of-Knowledge"

+Compliance data consist of any data used to prove that certain compliance policies were followed.
+This includes KYC, due diligence, internal audits, release form, consent forms, contracts, etc. In many cases, procedures were followed in person or over the phone.
+We envision organizational processes where one's perception of events, as well as factual data, is presented to the relevant parties which can "sign-off" on the statement and evidence of the other party.

+### Internal / external compliance, monitoring and reporting with Keybstamp

 ![Keystamp implementation](https://github.com/existencelabs/keystamp-whitepaper/blob/master/Keystamp%20Implementation%20resized.png)

+In this specific use-case, we see that there is a hierchical relationship between the OSC and the advisory firms (because of the compliance requirements).
+The firm enjoys additional rights than its employees or subordinates (e.g. financial advisors, affiliated brokers), for which it generates additional sub certificates.

 ## Technology